-The Compensation Committee is responsible for setting the compensation of the Company's executive officers, overseeing the Board's evaluation of the performance of our Chief Executive Officer and administering the Company's equity-based and incentive plans for our Named Executive Officers, among other things.
-The Compensation Committee undertakes these responsibilities pursuant to a written charter adopted by the Compensation Committee which is reviewed at least annually by the Compensation Committee.
+The Compensation Committee is responsible for setting the compensation of the Company's executive officers, overseeing the Board's evaluation of the performance of our Chief Executive Officer, and administering the Company's equity-based and incentive plans for our Named Executive Officers, among other things.
+The Compensation Committee undertakes these responsibilities pursuant to a written charter adopted by the Compensation Committee, which is reviewed at least annually by the Compensation Committee.
 The Compensation Committee Charter may be accessed on our website in the "Corporate Governance" section of our Investor Relations page at www.healthstream.com.

-The Compensation Committee did not engage any compensation consultant in relation to the Compensation Committee's evaluation of director and executive officer compensation in 2017.
-In September 2015, the Compensation Committee engaged FWC in relation to the Compensation Committee's evaluation of director and executive officer compensation for 2016.
+The Compensation Committee did not engage any compensation consultant in relation to the Compensation Committee's evaluation of director and executive officer compensation in 2018.